-- Colorado S.B.16 (Enacted 2023): Requires the Colorado Electric Transmission Authority to study the need for expanded transmission in the state including by co-locating multiple transmission lines, reconductoring transmission lines; and strategically siting new transmission corridors. - Minnesota S.F.4942 (Enacted 2024): Requires transmission owners to identify areas of congestion over the past 3 years and the next 5 years, the increased cost to ratepayers as a result of that congestion, the technical feasibility and cost of installing GETs to address congestion, and propose an implementation plan to install GETs at such points.
-Allows the Commission to approve cost recovery mechanisms for GET investments. - Montana H.B.729 (Enacted 2023): Enables the State's Public Utility Commission to approve cost-effectiveness criteria for Advanced Conductor projects that may be placed into a utility's ROI (Return on Investment) Rate Base. - Utah S.B.191 (Passed Senate 2024): Requires that during transmission expansion or improvement, distribution companies must conduct cost-effectiveness and timetable analyses of GETs integration, and report to the Public Service Commission. - Virginia H.B.862 (Enacted 2024): Requires an electric utility to include in electric distribution grid planning (i) a comprehensive assessment of the potential application of grid-enhancing technologies and advanced conductors and (ii) if applicable, a detailed explanation of why such technologies or conductors are not included in such plan.
+- Colorado S.B.16 (Enacted 2023): Requires the Colorado Electric Transmission Authority to study the need for expanded transmission in the state including by co-locating multiple transmission lines, reconductoring transmission lines; and strategically siting new transmission corridors. - \\Indiana S.B.422 (Enacted 2025): Requires utilities to consider the use of GETs and advanced reconductors in their Integrated Resource Plan (IRP).
+Directs the Indiana Utility Regulatory Commission to study the deployment of GETs.
+Clarifies that utilities can receive a rate of return for investments in GETs and advanced reconductors. - Minnesota S.F.4942 (Enacted 2024): Requires transmission owners to identify areas of congestion over the past 3 years and the next 5 years, the increased cost to ratepayers as a result of that congestion, the technical feasibility and cost of installing GETs to address congestion, and propose an implementation plan to install GETs at such points.
+Allows the Commission to approve cost recovery mechanisms for GET investments. - Montana H.B.729 (Enacted 2023): Enables the State's Public Utility Commission to approve cost-effectiveness criteria for Advanced Conductor projects that may be placed into a utility's ROI (Return on Investment) Rate Base. - Utah H.B.
+212 (Enaced 2025): Requires that during transmission expansion or improvement, distribution companies must conduct cost-effectiveness and timetable analyses of GETs integration, and report to the Public Service Commission.